nidhishkrishnan/angular/routing-example/README.md

 ];
 ```

-### For display page not found for any in valid routing
+### For display page-not-found for any invalid routing path

 ```javascript
 const routes: Routes = [